ashwin-phadke/cvplayground/README.md

 due to heroku space limitations.

 More model support coming soon.
-Status passing, pytest with code 5
+Status passing, pytest with code 5.
+Import requires tensorflow model folder inside codes directory, however if it is available in your path then ou can directly link to it.

 - Database : SQLite